anvilco/spectaql/README.md

 <!-- ## Contributors

-Thanks to all the great developers who make Graphicle great!
+Thanks to all the great developers who make DociQL great!

 TODO
 -->